You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 MethodSCRIPT™ communications protocol

-The EmStat Pico potentiostat module works with the new MethodSCRIPT™ scripting language.
-This language allows developers to program a human-readable script directly into the Pico module.
+The EmStat Pico potentiostat module has an on-board parser for the MethodSCRIPT™ scripting language.
+This language allows developers to program a human-readable script for the EmStat Pico module on any platform or operating system.
 The simple script language allows for running electrochemical techniques supported by EmStat Pico and makes it easy to combine different measurements and other tasks.

 |App note – EmStat Pico module for Bio-FET application Field-effect transistor-based biosensors have drawn attentions due to its potential for small-scale, low cost, high-throughput and sensitive devices.
 Applications based on Bio-FET include, but not limited to, ion sensing, detection of DNA hybridization and protein binding.||Application Note||30-11-20|